yikun-baio/sliced_opt/Readme.md

 ## Examples:
 - Run the file running_time.ipynb to see the comparision of running time between our method, spot, Sinkhorn, and Linear programming (Network simplexity).
-- shape_registration.ipynb demonstrate an example of our method and other methods in shape registration problem.
+- shape_registration.ipynb demonstrates an example of our method and other methods in shape registration problem.
-- color_adaptation.ipynb demonstrate an example of our method and other methods in color adaptation problem.
+- color_adaptation.ipynb demonstrates an example of our method and other methods in color adaptation problem.
 ## Outline of repository
 ### OPT solver